A study of cut-elimination for a non-labelled cyclic proof system for propositional dynamic logics: : sequent calculus

 \section{\GTPDL : sequent calculus}

 In this section, we define a sequent calculus for \TPDL, named \GTPDL, which is a well-founded finitary proof system.

 A \emph{sequent} is a pair of finite sets of formulae, denoted by $\Gamma\fCenter\Delta$, where $\Gamma$ and $\Delta$ are finite sets of formulae.
-For a sequent $\Gamma\fCenter\Delta$, we call $\Gamma$ the antecedent of the sequent and $\Delta$ the consequent of the sequent.
+For a sequent $\Gamma\fCenter\Delta$, we call $\Gamma$ the \emph{antecedent} of the sequent and $\Delta$ the \emph{consequent} of the sequent.
 An \emph{inference rule} is written in the form:

-where $n$ is a natural number; the sequents above the line are called the \emph{assumptions} of the rule, and the sequent below the line is called the \emph{conclusion} of the rule.
+where $n$ is a natural number\footnote{If $n=0$, there is no assumption in the rule.}; the sequents above the line are called the \emph{assumptions} of the rule, and the sequent below the line is called the \emph{conclusion} of the rule.
 A \emph{derivation tree} with a set of inference rules is defined as a finite tree of sequents where each node is given by one of the inference rules.
 A leaf in a derivation tree that is not the conclusion of a rule is called a \emph{bud}.

 The inference rules of \GTPDL\ are in \cref{fig:rules-GTPDL}. \rulename{Ax} and \rulename{$\bot$} are the rules with no assumptions.
 We use commas in sequents to represent set union.
 We note that the contraction rule is implicit.
 The \emph{principal formula} of a rule is the distinguished formula introduced by the rule in its conclusion.
 The \emph{cut-formula} is the distinguished formula $\varphi$ in the assumption of \rulename{Cut}.